-There are no charges associated with becoming certified to foster or to adopt from foster care.
-Some agencies will charge fees for domestic infant or international adoption.
+There are few to no fees associated with becoming certified to foster or to adopt from foster care.

 Information on foster care/adoption certification may be found in Mission West Virginia’s Foster Care and Adoption Information Guide (4.5 KB PDF).
 A complete listing of private child-placing agencies can be provided by contacting Mission West Virginia (email@example.com) at 866-CALL-MWV.

 As of August 2022, there were approximately 6,619 children in care in West Virginia.
 In federal fiscal year 2020, West Virginia finalized 1,683 adoptions statewide.
 In 2020, there were 2,705 total children waiting; of these children, parental rights were terminated for 1,900 children.